manzt/anywidget/docs/src/pages/en/bundling.md

 layout: ../../layouts/MainLayout.astro
 ---

-Often the ESM required to connect a JavaScript library to Python with **anywidget** is minimal and can easily be inlined _within_ the Python module as a string.
-This feature allows Python developers to be productive with **anywidget** without requiring intimate knowledge or the overhead of frontend tooling (e.g., `npm`/`yarn`/`pnpm`, Webpack/Vite/esbuild).

-As **anywidget** projects mature, however, it is recommended to organize the JavaScript source into separate files which can be merged together into a single optimized ESM file.
-This merging process is called _bundling_ and is required by popular fontend frameworks (e.g., React, Vue, Solid, Svelte) which use unsupported browser syntax.

-If using a bundler, make sure to load the final bundled assets in your widget and not the original/untransformed JavaScript source files.
+**anywidget** does not require you to bundle or transform your JavaScript source code.
+However, the use of local dependencies or non-standard syntax (e.g., React, Vue, Solid, Svelte) necessitates the use of a bundler to merge together files into a single optimized ESM file.

 ## esbuild

 [esbuild](https://esbuild.github.io/) is very fast JavaScript bundler written in Golang.
-It can transform **TypeScript, JSX, and CSS files** and includes zero JavaScrit dependencies.
+It can transform **TypeScript, JSX, and CSS files** and includes zero JavaScript dependencies.
 Binaries can be [installed without `npm`](https://esbuild.github.io/getting-started/#other-ways-to-install), making it a great fit for **anywidget** projects.

 ### Project Setup